devadutt-priyan/vsdRiscvSoc/README.md

 # TASK1: RISC-V Toolchain Setup & Uniqueness Test – VSD SoC Task

-This repository contains all the steps I followed to set up the RISC-V GCC toolchain, spike, proxy kernel, and iverilog.
+This task contains all the steps I followed to set up the RISC-V GCC toolchain, spike, proxy kernel, and iverilog.
 It includes the final uniqueness test script to validate setup.

 ## 📌 Base System Info